martinfehrs/Zollstock/README.md

 A header-only type-safe zero overhead compile-time physical units C++20 library.

 This library increases the type-safety of your application by providing scalars associated with physical units.
-Furthermore, there are unit-constants and unit-literals, simplifying their usage and increasing readability.
 All additional checks are executed at compile-time, producing no overhead in your final application.
+The library is SI-centric.
+All non-SI units are defined relative to their corresponding counterpart.

 Zollstock is German for folding rule.
 It's a funny word, because it's a lie.
 Zoll means inch but the so called Zollstock normaly shows centimeters these days.